edangx100/Marketing_Optimization/README.md

 This analysis applies a data-driven strategy to optimize revenue from direct marketing campaigns.
 Leveraging a dataset of 1,615 bank clients, **6 models** were trained and applied to identify high-propensity targets and assign optimal offers.

 The solution targets the top 15% of clients with personalized offers, achieving an expected revenue of **$691.39** from 96 targeted clients.
-73 clients (76.0%) are assigned Consumer Loan offers, 21 clients (21.9%) receive Credit Card offers, and 2 clients (2.1%) are assigned Mutual Fund offers.
+47 clients (49.0%) are assigned Consumer Loan offers, 38 clients (39.6%) receive Mutual Fund offers, and 11 clients (11.5%) are assigned Credit Card offers.

 ## Dataset Preparation
 Data from the `soc_dem`, `products`, `inflow`, and `sales` spreadsheets were merged to create a consolidated dataset of 1,615 bank clients for analysis.